Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

-You.
 Thank you.
-Our next question is from Avnish Tavari of Career Change llp.
+Our next question is from Avnish Tiwari of Vaikarya Change LLP.
 Please go ahead.

 Avnish Tavari

-Hi.
-Wish you really best Kabir in your future and Ganesh welcome and wish you also best for the journey here this topic of you working with enterprise in their AI journey.
-Do you need to look at getting some talent which can help you do this?
-Because this seems to be a pretty exciting area but may require very different kind of talent to stitch together AI driven solutions partner with AI products and firms which you need?
+Wish you really best, Kabir, in your future.
+And Ganesh, welcome and wish you also best for the journey here.
+This topic of you working with enterprise in their AI journey, do you need to look at getting some talent, which can help you do this because this seems to be a pretty exciting area, but may require a very different kind of talent to stitch together AI-driven solutions, partner with AI products and firms which you need.

-Yeah.
-So absolutely yes.
-I think Avnish, that’s a great question.
+Yes.
+So absolutely, yes.
+I think, Avnish, that’s a great question.
 But I’m also excited that we have made an investment in Commotion.
 We have a very bright set of high talent engineers who are there.
 I think our fundamental building blocks to capitalize on this unified infra is there.
-I think what we really need to do is to use our GTM to build this outcome based solutions using the building blocks.
-When I talked about the loan disbursement agent or the collection agent or the relationship agent, it is not about the individual parts of our portfolio really stitching that together to make that outcome happen.
+I think what we really need to do is to use our GTM to build these outcome-based solutions using the building blocks.
+When I talked about the loan disbursement agent or the collection agent or the relationship agent, it is not about the individual parts of our portfolio, but really stitching that together to make that outcome happen.

 Avnish Tavari

-Sorry, I was going one layer up also.
-Let’s say having the people who can go to the enterprises understand their problems, they might how can they grow their revenue or save cost and then they figure out a solution whether to requiring your products or maybe stitching together using the outside, knowing all the AI work which is going on the products out there rather than just focusing on selling own products.
-I was thinking more from let’s say service layer where you sort of go to enterprise and solve their problem and it may be solved by your products or maybe solved by anything else also.
+I was going one layer up also, let’s say, having the people who can go to these enterprises, understand their problems, they might — how can they grow their revenue or save costs.
+And then they figure out a solution whether to requiring your products or maybe stitching together using the outside, knowing all the AI work which is going on, the products out there rather than just focusing on selling own products.
+I was thinking more from, let’s say, service layer where you sort of go to enterprise and solve their problem and it may be solved by your products or may be solved by anything else also.

-Yeah, I think the.
-So if you look at our gtm, it’s actually multi tiered.
-So.
-Right.
-We have our account executives who work with these 300 out of the Fortune 500 companies you mentioned and all the India.
+Yes.
+I think the — so if you look at our GTM, it’s actually multi-tiered, right?
+We have our account executives who work with these 300 out of the Fortune 500 companies you mentioned and all of India.
 So that’s the first layer.
-Then we have a second layer who are what we call business development managers and solution specialists who work in these individual towers.
-Right.
-So we have the network fabric, we have the cloud and security fabric and we also have the interaction fabric on top of it.
+Then we have a second layer who are what we call business development managers and solution specialists who work in these individual towers, right?
+So we have the Network Fabric, we have the Cloud and Security Fabric, and we also have the Interaction Fabric.

-We have built this threat span which is the integrated platform which brings this digital fabric to life for the need of an AI solution.
-We also building services team on top of it which can help enterprises to manage that infrastructure.
-We’re also investing in what is called a strategic product group which has got some very high senior resources in each region which can talk about domain specific solutions and then bring all these towers together.
+On top of it, we have built this ThreadSpan, which is the integrated platform, which brings this Digital Fabric to life for the need of an AI solution.
+And we’re also building services team on top of it, which can help enterprises to manage that infrastructure.
+We’re also investing in what is called a strategic product group, which has got some very high senior resources in each region, which can talk about domain-specific solutions and then bring all these towers together.
 It’s an exciting journey.
 I think I could leverage the experience I’ve gotten from my prior companies and bring that GTM to life in Tata Communications as well.

 Avnish Tavari